4.5 As An Improper Fraction

 Step 4: Combining the Fractions

 Now we have two fractions: 4/1 (representing the whole number) and 1/2 (representing the decimal part).
 To combine these, we need a common denominator.
-The least common multiple of 1 and 2 is 2.
-Therefore, we convert 4/1 to an equivalent fraction with a denominator of 2: (4/1) * (2/2) = 8/2.
+Because of that, the least common multiple of 1 and 2 is 2.
+That's why, we convert 4/1 to an equivalent fraction with a denominator of 2: (4/1) * (2/2) = 8/2.

 Step 5: Adding the Fractions